 - reduce fatigue, nausea, pain, and diarrhea

 It’s important to start an exercise program slowly and increase activity over time.
-Some people may need to take special care in exercising.
+Some people may need to take special care when starting new.
 Talk with your doctor before you begin any exercise program, and work with your doctor or a specialist (such as a physical therapist) if needed.
 If you need to stay in bed during your recovery, even doing small activities can help.
 Stretching or moving your arms or legs can help you stay flexible, and relieve muscle tension.

 Research in Follow-Up Care